madhavparmar11/Practice/README.md

-# Python Daily Practice Questions
+# Daily Practice Questions

-Welcome to the **Python Daily Practice Questions** repository!
+Welcome to the **Daily Practice Questions** repository!
 This project aims to help Python learners improve their coding skills through daily challenges and practice problems.

 ## Table of Contents